 Cast iron is an iron alloy with the highest carbon content of 1.7-4%.
 Cast iron is heavy, magnetic, and rusts.
 The best methods to identify cast iron are:

 - Hardness.
 Prefer the chisel test because instead of shavings, cast iron gives characteristic fragments.
 However, if the chisel doesn’t chip off fragments but bites into the metal, it is not cast iron but cast steel.

 - Sparks.
 Cast iron creates sparks that are short, start reddish but later become dark yellow, and form stars.
-Each cast iron type has slightly different sparks.
+Each type has slightly different sparks.

 - The service conditions.
-Because cast iron is perfectly rigid, it is suitable for engine components, transmissions, gearboxes, etc.
+Because cast iron is perfectly rigid, it’s suitable for engine components, transmissions, gearboxes, etc.

 - The shape.
-Cast iron is formed in cast shapes and will have visible casting marks around it.
+This metal forms in cast shapes.
+That will create visible casting marks around it.

 - The surface.
-Cast iron looks coarse and “ugly” and often has absorbed oils.
+Finally, cast iron looks coarse and “ugly” and often has absorbed oils.

 Gray cast iron